ThaiBev seeks around $7.3 billion loan for possible F&N takeover

-HONG KONG/SINGAPORE Thai Beverage PCL is seeking a loan of around S$9 billion (4.5 billion pounds) to fund a possible takeover of Singapore drinks-and-property group Fraser and Neave Ltd (F&N) (FRNM.SI) in a deal that will give it the right to block rival Heineken NV's bid for F&N's key beer business.
+HONG KONG/SINGAPORE Thai Beverage PCL is seeking a loan of around S$9 billion ($7.3 billion) to fund a possible takeover of Singapore drinks-and-property group Fraser and Neave Ltd (F&N) (FRNM.SI) in a deal that will give it the right to block rival Heineken NV's bid for F&N's key beer business.

 The move comes as F&N shareholders, which include Japan's Kirin Holdings (2503.T), prepare for a crucial vote on September 28 on the proposed sale of a 40 percent stake in Tiger beer maker Asia Pacific Breweries Ltd APBB.SI to Heineken.
 Buying out F&N would give ThaiBev (TBEV.SI), already F&N's biggest shareholder, the management control it needs to scuttle the deal.